-Annual Meeting Events
+2024 Annual Meeting Events

-At the 2023 annual meeting, we will host:
+At the 2024 Annual Meeting, we will host:

-- Our annual Brown Bag Lunch is an informative and informal lunch event for ECS members.
-This year, ECS will organize a "speed networking" event focused upon teaching about the ancient world in a variety of institutional settings.
-The session will provide the opportunity for ECS members to interact with and learn from in-field professionals. - Workshop: "Digging Into Data: a Showcase of Digital Scholarship" In this interactive session, participants in the mentoring cohort will present their digital projects and will discuss the state of the field with the assembled participants. - ECS is pleased to host a social reception on Friday night for our constituency. - In recent years, we have organized city tour activities.
-This year's activity is an outing to Chicago's Field Museum on Wednesday, November 17. - For the second year running (with the support of ASOR staff), we will host an Early Career Scholars Hub, a place for our constituents, who may not have rooms in the conference hotel, to relax and recharge.
+• Our annual Brown Bag Lunch is an informative and informal lunch event for ECS members.
+This year, ECS will host 'Publishing for Early Career Scholars: What You Didn't Know You Need to Know' - an informal session with presentations on demystifying the processes of publishing in formats such as scholarly journals, dissertation monographs, and public-facing media.

+• Workshop: "Digging Into Data: a Showcase of Digital Scholarship" In this interactive session, participants in the mentoring cohort will present their digital projects and will discuss the state of the field with the assembled participants.

+• ECS is pleased to host a social reception on Friday night for our constituency.

+• For the third year running (with the support of ASOR staff), we will host an Early Career Scholars Hub, a place for our constituents, who may not have rooms in the conference hotel, to relax and recharge.

+• For the first time, ASOR ECS will offer a cash prize for the student paper award